|1/3 cup Hung Curd (or 1/2 cup Plain Curd)|

 |1/4 cup Green Chutney|

-- Tie fresh curd in muslin cloth and hang it or place curd on sieve and put inside refrigerator for an hour to remove excess water.
+- If you are not using hung curd, follow this process.
+Tie 1/2 cup fresh curd in a muslin cloth and hang it or put curd in a sieve and place in the refrigerator for an hour to drain excess water.
+Don’t forget to keep an empty bowl below it to catch the excess water.
 This is known as hung curd or chakka dahi.

 - Take hung curd in a large bowl.